IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 }

 ```

-As you can see in the **paginate** method based on the calculated value `this._totalPagesOnServer` we perform either remote pagination or local pagination by changing the @@igComponent `page` property.
+As you can see in the **paginate** method, custom pagination logic is performed, based on the `_totalPagesOnServer` value.

 #### Remote Paging with Batch Editing Demo